apache/datasketches-website/docs/Memory/MemoryComponent.md

 #### Diagram of the Core Hierarchy
-This includes both package-private classes as well as public classes, but should help the user understand the inner workings of the _Memory Package_.
+This includes both package-private classes as well as public classes, but should help the user understand the inner workings of the _Memory Component_.

 <img class="doc-img-full" src="{{site.docs_img_dir}}/memory/CoreHierarchy.png" alt="CoreHierarchy.png" />